-In light of the above discussion, it can generally be stated that the statistical analyses do not provide support to H_4 to H_6 .
-Additionally, there is an indication that of the students at the residential school who work the same number of hours per week and have the same type of job, those who take more courses per semester perform better in the Upper level undergraduate accounting courses than students who take fewer courses.
+In light of the above discussion, it can generally be stated that the statistical analyses provide support to $H_4$ to $H_6$ .
+Additionally, there is an indication that the students at the residential school who take more courses per semester will have better performance in the Advanced Accounting course than students who take fewer courses.